 The brand started with a local team, developing and selling top carbon frames.
-First in South Africa and after around the world, year over year, the company grew up and the team was changing from local to multicultural and wide geographic group, creating the need to build a new headquarter and production facilities.
-The decision was established into the most aggressive market in the world: Europe.
-This big jump cost almost five millions dollars and gave the company a new dimension and the capacity to answer the market with an impressive range of bikes.
+First in South Africa and after around the world, year over year, the company grew up and the team was changing from local to multicultural and wide geographic group, creating the need to build a new headquarter and bikes production facilities.

 What sets SwiftCarbon apart is how the bicycles should ride.
 For us, the beauty of a bike is not just what it seems, it's how it feels too.
 Tuning the best quality of steering and handling on our bikes means that sometimes we have to let go of the latest trends by creating our unique designs.
 We strive to develop bikes for true riders, always keeping the passion for cycling for all conditions and with a broad vision, because a bike you like to ride is the one you like to pedal frequently and quickly.